Tonhie/Pac-Man/README.md

 # Pac-Man
-A Pac-Man game written in pure C++.
+A snake game on console written in pure C++